 SANTA CRUZ AND WASHINGTON D.C.
-(August 1, 2019) -- The Organic Farming Research Foundation (OFRF) and the Foundation for Food and Agriculture Research (FFAR) are funding two soil health research projects that examine how on-farm diversification practices control weeds and affect crop yields.
+(August 1, 2019) — The Organic Farming Research Foundation (OFRF) and the Foundation for Food & Agriculture Research (FFAR) are funding two soil health research projects that examine how on-farm diversification practices control weeds and affect crop yields.
 OFRF and FFAR funded these two projects as part of a larger initiative to support soil health research and promote environmental sustainability.
 A grant to Dr. Jed Eberly at Montana State University was announced earlier this year.

 Implementing diversification practices, such as crop rotations and cover cropping, is one way organic farmers build soil health.
 Efficient use of organic fertilizers in combination with these practices can enhance soil fertility but determining how much organic fertilizer to apply is a key challenge; too much fertilizer wastes money and pollutes the environment, while too little can impede crop growth.
 However, there is still much to learn about how diversification practices affect the availability of nutrients in the soil.
 Addressing this question would help farmers reduce added costs and environmental impacts associated with nutrient losses from organic fertilizers.